READ ALL ABOUT IT

 mosquito season

 During these times, temperatures are around 50˚F overnight.
-Mosquitoes love warm weather and are most active when temperatures are around 80˚F. They are also often attracted to damp, moist areas where they can lay eggs and reproduce.
+These pests love warm weather and are most active at around 80˚F. They are also often attracted to damp, moist areas where they can lay eggs and reproduce.

 The mosquitoes that actually pose a threat to humans are the females, as they require blood to produce eggs.
 Male mosquitoes are less of a direct problem, as they instead feed on nectar for survival.
 Though they may still be attracted to people in an attempt to meet a female, which can still make them a nuisance.
 The biggest role males likely play in mosquito season is being a viable partner for females to reproduce with, and therefore give rise to more mosquitoes.